LuxProvide/QuantumFPGA/docs/compile.md

 ## Discovering devices

-Before targeting a specific hardware accelerator, you need to ensure that the sycl runtime is able to detect it.
+Before targeting a specific hardware accelerator, you need to ensure that the SYCL runtime is able to detect it.
 !!! example "Commands"
     ```bash linenums="1"
     # Create permanent tmux session